DanaJomar/Budapest-BI/tableHTML.md

 ## Introduction
 <div style="float: left; width: 50%;">
-- The package was developed so that the functions are chained with the `%>%` (pipe) operator, exported from the package `magrittr`
+- The package was developed so that the functions can be chained with the `%>%` (pipe) operator, exported from the package `magrittr`

 <br>